adityaamoghe/Lab-Week-1/index.md

 ### About Me!

 I am from the sunny city of Eastvale, California a beautiful suburban town.
 I'm highly passionate with anything tech related, and I love spending my free time reading, tackling side projects, and competing in coding competitions.
-Here are some of Google's coding competitions if you are interested:
+Here are some of *Google's coding competitions* if you are interested:

 [Google's Coding Competitions!](https://codingcompetitions.withgoogle.com/)

-I also enjoy working out and playing tennis recreationally.
+Being active is a **must** when it comes to balancing a healthy life style!
+Here are some activities I love partaking in:

+- Weight Lifting
+- Tennis
+- Cycling
+- Swimming
+- Hiking

 ### My Experience

-### Courses Completed (Do lists here)
+### Courses Completed

+I have taken the following courses at the University of California San Diego: